Social Media Metrics to Measure: What to Track and Why It Matters

 - Follower retention rate: Don’t just track new followers, track how long they stick around.

-- Unfollow rate: A spike can reveal problems with your content or tone.
+- Unfollow rate: A sudden increase can indicate issues with your content or tone.

 - Customer lifetime value (CLV): Especially helpful if you sell products or subscriptions.